cisco/cisco-network-chef-cookbook/README.md

 The `cisco_package` resource is a subclass of the Chef `yum_package` resource.
-Unlike `yum_package`, it will always install packages into the NX-OS native environment, even if the Chef agent is running within Guestshell.
+Unlike `yum_package`, it will always install packages into the NX-OS native environment, even if the Chef agent is running within `guestshell`.

 #### Examples